Adversarial Rewards in Universal Learning for Contextual Bandits: Universally learnable processes for context spaces with non-atomic probability measures

 Because this holds for any $\epsilon>0$, this shows that almost surely, $\limsup_{T\to\infty}\frac{1}{T}\sum_{t=1}^T r_t(\pi(X_t))-r_t \leq 0$.
 As a result, the learning rule is universally consistent on $\Xbb$.
 This ends the proof of the theorem. \end{proof}

 To the best of our knowledge, while we believe that for general spaces $\Xcal$ with non-atomic probability measures, one may have a gap $\Ccal_5\subsetneq \Ccal_6$, it seems plausible that $\Ccal_5 = \Ccal_7$.
-As a consequence, this would imply that we have an exact characterization for processes admitting universal learning with prescient rewards $\Ccal_{prescient} = \Ccal_5=\Ccal_7$.\\
+As a consequence, this would imply that we have an exact characterization for processes admitting universal learning with prescient rewards $\Ccal_{prescient} = \Ccal_5=\Ccal_7$.

-In the rest of this section, we compare condition $\Ccal_5$ to another potentially more natural sufficient condition. \cite{blanchard:22e} showed that given any $\Xbb\in \Ccal_2$ process, only allowing for a finite number of duplicates in $\Xbb$ yields a $\Ccal_1$ process.
+\paragraph{Comparison to a more natural condition $\Ccal_8$.} In the rest of this section, we compare condition $\Ccal_5$ to another potentially more natural sufficient condition. \cite{blanchard:22e} showed that given any $\Xbb\in \Ccal_2$ process, only allowing for a finite number of duplicates in $\Xbb$ yields a $\Ccal_1'$ process.
 Precisely, for any $M$, letting

-the set of times when contexts are duplicates of index at most $M$, one has $(X_t)_{t\in\Tcal^{\leq M}}\in\Ccal_1$.
-However, if one does not restrict the maximum number of duplicates, one loses the $\Ccal_1$ property.
-A natural condition on stochastic processes would therefore be that for some increasing rate of maximum number of duplicates, the $\Ccal_1$ property is conserved.
+the set of times when contexts are duplicates of index at most $M$, one has $(X_t)_{t\in\Tcal^{\leq M}}\in\Ccal_1'$.
+However, if one does not restrict the maximum number of duplicates, one loses the $\Ccal_1'$ property.
+A natural condition on stochastic processes would therefore be that for some increasing rate of maximum number of duplicates, the $\Ccal_1'$ property is conserved.
 For any process $\Xbb$, we denote the occurrence count as $N_t(x) = \sum_{i=1}^t \1[X_t=x]$ for all $x\in\Xcal$.
 Then, the condition on stochastic processes can be formally defined as follows.

 \paragraph{Condition 8.}There exists an increasing function $\Psi:\Nbb\to\Nbb$ with $\Psi(T)\to\infty$ as $T\to\infty$ such that for any sequence of measurable sets $A_i\in\Bcal$ for $i\geq 1$ with $A_i\downarrow\emptyset$,